 Ever had a piece of bread and butter, and then another…and another?
 It can be easy to gorge on carbohydrate rich foods, and never feel full.

 Sourdough bread, on the other hand, has an increased amount of satiety–that is, you feel fuller longer after eating it.
 I have experienced this myself.
 A few sourdough pancakes keeps me full all morning, while normal pancakes quickly leave me hungry.
 The benefit of increased satiety is that you can consume fewer calories without feeling hungry.

-Traditional bread preparation is, as you can see, a far superior option to our modern short cuts.
+As you can see, traditional bread preparation is a far superior option to our modern short cuts.
 Some people find that, while they can’t tolerate conventional bread, they can enjoy true sourdough bread without a problem.

 The closest Naomi has gotten to her dream farm is growing live bacteria in jars and wrangling her four children, including twins.
 A Canadian who now lives in Slovakia, Naomi writes about traditions, food, and life in Slovakia (as well as some pretty strange food) at Almost Bananas.